-The main difference between the bolt-on vs set neck guitars is that the joint is selected based on the intent of the model.
+The main difference between bolt-on vs set-neck guitars is the joint.
+It is selected based on the intent of the model.
 Each joint has something different to offer in both tone and performance.
 The price of the instrument also plays a part in this choice, but is not always the deciding factor.

 Leo Fender released the bolt-on neck in the 1950s on a model known as the Broadcaster electric guitar.
-Other builders were producing set neck guitars as standard practice.
-The mass production of guitars had commenced, and Fender was able to make them very quickly with this new design.
+Other builders were producing set-neck guitars as standard practice.
+The mass production of guitars had commenced.
+Fender was able to make them very quickly with this new design.

 Not only were they easier to make and assemble, but the cost was lower as well.
-Players had no issues with the new design and appreciated the fact that a neck could be replaced much easier.
+Players had no issues with the new design.
+They appreciated the fact that a neck could be replaced much easier.
 Perhaps you are considering a guitar and want to know which style will best fit you.